zbrozo/a500-fc-replay-routine-and-demo/README.md

 # Amiga Future Composer 1.4 Replay Routine

+- refactored and fixed (original version doesn't play properly when registers are changed between calls)
-- refactored and optimized (not much but about 1 raster line is won)
+- optimized (not much but about 1 raster line is won)
 - tested with vasm and asm-two
-- playback example with raster time shown
+- playback example using copper interrupt and raster time shown